ChainSafe/game-docs-v2/docs/v2.6/8_connecting-a-wallet.md

 }
 ```

 Wallet connection happens when `LaunchAsync()` is called on the `Web3Builder` object as seen below.
-You can then use this web3 instance as needed through the SDK which you can see examples of in our prefab scripts area [here](https://docs.gaming.chainsafe.io/current/prefab-scripts).
+You can then use this web3 instance as needed through the SDK which you can see examples of in our sample scripts area [here](https://docs.gaming.chainsafe.io/current/sample-scripts-and-chain-interactions).

 ``` csharp